vsgurung/FME-Workspaces/README.md

 runfmeworkspace.py is the python shutdown script in the workspace loading data into SQL Server.
 This script calls the FME workspace and creates spatial index.

 # 20 Feb 2021
 Added more workspaces.
-These FME workbench uses REST API provided by the organisation to download data.
+These FME workbench uses ESRI REST API to download data.
 The data that can be downloaded are:
 * Special Area of Conservation
 * Special Protection Areas
 * Sites of Special Scientific Interest.